Mykola Shchors: Legacy

-Shchors monument in Kyiv in 2022, including graffiti, translating to slogans such as “demolish me completely!” and “butcher”.
+Shchors monument in Kyiv in 2022, including graffiti, translating to slogans such as "demolish me completely!" and "butcher".
 Demolished 9 December 2023.

 Snovsk, a city in Ukraine was called Shchors between 1935 and 2016.
 Following 1935 in the Soviet Union many streets, avenues, parks, collective farms and villages were renamed to include Shchors name in their name.
 In the 1930s, 1940s and 1950s the Soviet authorities issued numerous orders to erect monuments to Shchors in many cities.

 Shchors is the hero of an eponymous 1938 opera by Borys Lyatoshynsky.
 In 1939 Aleksandr Dovzhenko made a film titled Shchors, which was awarded the State Prize of the Soviet Union in 1941.
-Petro Kralyuk of the National University of Ostroh Academy claimed in 2020 that this film was ordered to be made by Joseph Stalin in order to make Shchors a mythical hero.
+Petro Kralyuk of the National University of Ostroh Academy claimed in 2020 that this film was ordered to be made by Joseph Stalin to make Shchors a mythical hero.
 When personally awarding Dovzhenko the Order of Lenin in February 1935 Stalin told him "give us a Ukrainian Chapayev."
 Yevgeny Samoylov played Shchors in the movie.
 A famous Soviet song, "Song about Shchors", was composed by Matvey Blanter, the author of "Katyusha".

 His childhood home in Snovsk was converted into a memorial museum in August 1939.

 In 1947 and 1948 Shchors' destroyed grave (in 1926) was searched for.
 In 1949 the grave of Shchors was refound (by Ivan Feraponov who had buried him and remembered where his grave was).
 The ashes were reburied in the Kuibyshev City Cemetery of Samara, and later a granite obelisk was erected on the grave.

 In Kyiv a 7-ton monument to Shchors that was erected in 1954, the year of the 300th anniversary of the Pereiaslav Agreement, was dismantled on 9 December 2023.